Qarik-Group/concourse-tutorial/README.md

           - hello world
 ```

-You will be prompted to apply any configuration changes each time you run `fly configure` (or its alias `fly c`)
+You will be prompted to apply any configuration changes each time you run `fly set-pipeline` (or its alias `fly sp`)

 ```
 apply configuration? (y/n):